yachika-yashu/Online-Purchase-Orders-Classification/README.md

 ---

-Perfect — below is a **polished, drop-in README section** that you can **copy-paste directly** into your `README.md`.
-It is written to *merge cleanly* with the earlier sections and does **not** assume the reader has seen your code.

-Nothing extra, nothing missing.

----

 ## Persisting the Cleaned Dataset

 After completing data cleaning and feature engineering, the processed dataset was saved in **Parquet format**.